Rookie prop Hames to start for NZ against South Africa | FOX Sports

 Rookie prop Hames to start for NZ against South Africa

-Prop Kane Hames will start a test for the first time after being drafted into the New Zealand lineup for Saturday’s Rugby Championship test against South Africa as an injury replacement for Joe Moody.
+Kane Hames will start a test for the first time after being drafted into the New Zealand lineup for Saturday’s Rugby Championship test against South Africa as a replacement for injured prop Joe Moody.

 Moody dislocated his shoulder last weekend during the 39-22 win over Argentina, and the All Blacks selectors promoted Hames directly into the starting lineup, leaving the veteran loosehead Wyatt Crockett on the bench.